Sayyid Qutb: Early life

 Sayyid Ibrahim Husayn Shadhili Qutb was born on 9 October 1906.
 He was raised in the Egyptian village of Musha, located in Upper Egypt's Asyut Province.
-His father, whose sixth great-grandfather was an Indian Muslim, was an Upper Egyptian landowner and the administrator of the family estate, but he was also well known for his political activism, holding weekly meetings to discuss the political events and Qur'anic recitation.
-At this young age, Sayyid Qutb first learned about melodic recitations of the Qur'an, which would fuel the artistic side of his personality.
-He eventually memorized the whole Qur'an at 10.
+His father, whose sixth great-grandfather was an Indian Muslim, was an Upper Egyptian landowner and the administrator of the family estate, but he was also well known for his political activism, holding weekly meetings to discuss the political events and Quranic recitation.
+At this young age, Sayyid Qutb first learned about melodic recitations of the Quran, which would fuel the artistic side of his personality.
+He eventually memorized the whole Quran at 10.

 A precocious child, during these years, he began collecting different types of books, including Sherlock Holmes stories, A Thousand and One Nights, and texts on astrology and magic that he would use to help local people with exorcisms (ruqya.)
 In his teens, Qutb was critical of the religious institutions with which he came into contact, holding in contempt the way in which those institutions were used to form public opinion and thoughts.
 He had a special disdain, however, for schools that specialized in religious studies only, and sought to demonstrate that local schools that held regular academic classes as well as classes in religion were more beneficial to their pupils than religious schools with lopsided curricula.
 At this time, Qutb developed his bent against the imams and their traditional approach to education.
 This confrontation would persist throughout his life.

 Qutb moved to Cairo, where between 1929 and 1933 he received an education based on the British style of schooling before starting his career as a teacher in the Ministry of Public Instruction.
 During his early career, Qutb devoted himself to literature as an author and critic, writing such novels as Ashwak (Thorns) and even helped to elevate Egyptian novelist Naguib Mahfouz from obscurity.
 He wrote his very first article in the literary magazine al-Balagh in 1922, while still a teenager, and his first book, Muhimmat al-Sha’ir fi al-Haya wa Shi’r al-Jil al-Hadir (The Mission of the Poet in Life and the Poetry of the Present Generation), in 1932, when he was 25, in his last year at Dar al-Ulum.
 As a literary critic, he was particularly influenced by ‘Abd al-Qahir al-Jurjani (d.
 1078), "in his view one of the few mediaeval philologists to have concentrated on meaning and aesthetic value at the expense of form and rhetoric."
 In 1939, he became a functionary in Egypt's Ministry of Education (wizarat al-ma'arif).